-Did you know that responsive web design not only makes your site mobile friendly, it also allows them to load more quickly on those mobile devices?
+Did you know that responsive web design not only makes your site mobile-friendly, it also allows it to load more quickly on mobile devices?
 “Says who,” you ask?
 As it turns out, Google does.
 According to the great search overlords themselves, responsive design “requires no redirection for users to have a device-optimized view, which reduces load time.”
 This reduction in load time is beneficial for two big reasons:

 - The faster a page loads, the more likely a user will interact with it.

 - Page speed is yet another ranking factor for Google.